MichaelCurrin/docsify-js-tutorial/README.md

 If want to skip the tutorial and want a base project which has some sample data then go to the template repo linked at the top.

+That is a template repo which was created to accompany this tutorial, so the layout and conventions will mostly be the same.
+The template only implements the basic steps from the tutorial.

-That is template repo which accompanies this tutorial repo.
-Click _Use this template_ button and follow the instructions in the README.md doc.
+Click _Use this template_ button and follow the instructions in the *README.md* doc.

 ## 🎯 Project aims